 Here it’s important to understand that laws vary from state to state.
-This means that taking with a representative from the financial institution of your choice or a financial advisor can help you make sure you understand the options available to you in your circumstances.
+This means that talking with a representative from the financial institution of your choice or a financial advisor can help you make sure you understand the options available to you in your circumstances.

-Either way, there are three main types of joint bank accounts:
+There are three main types of joint bank accounts:

 1. Joint tenants with rights of survivorship